Anastasia Rybachenko: Education

+Politics

-In December 2008, Rybachenko joined Solidarnost, a newly founded democratic movement.
+In December 2008, Rybachenko joined Solidarnost, a newly founded democratic political movement.

 In 2009, Rybachenko supported Sergei Davidis, member of the Political Council of Solidarnost, during his run for the 2009 Moscow City Duma election.
 She worked as a member of his political campaign staff.

 In 2010, Rybachenko was elected to the Political Council of Solidarnost's Moscow branch, and became its youngest member aged 18 years old.
 In 2011, she was re-elected.

-Since 2010, Rybachenko represented Solidarnost at the Coordination Committee of the Strategy-31 campaign.
-The campaign members, among them Solidarnost, the Moscow Helsinki Group, the Memorial human rights centre and the Other Russia party, organized a series of civic protests in support of the right to peaceful assembly guaranteed by Article 31 of the Russian Constitution.

 In December 2010, Rybachenko traveled to Minsk to observe the 2010 Belarusian presidential election.
-After the demonstrations of protest that followed the election, Rybachenko initiated a campaign in Moscow to support the Russian citizens arrested in Belarus.
-Activists of Solidarnost collected signatures, maintained media campaign and negotiated with the Russian Ministry of Foreign Affairs.
-The campaigners persuaded the Russian authorities to engage more actively in the cases of two Russian citizens Ivan Gaponov and Artyom Breus, and later on in the case of Belarusian citizen Fedor Mirzayanov, in order to, as activists maintained, represent interests of his father, a citizen of Russia.
+After the demonstrations that followed the election, Rybachenko initiated a campaign in Moscow to support the Russian citizens arrested in Belarus.
+Activists of Solidarnost maintained media campaign and collected signatures in front of the Russian Ministry of Foreign Affairs.
+The campaigners advocated for the release of two Russian citizens arrested in Belarus, Ivan Gaponov and Artyom Breus.
+Later activists also called for the release of a Belarusian citizen Fedor Mirzayanov, in order to, as activists maintained, represent interests of his father, a citizen of Russia.
 Gaponov and Breus were released.
-In the case of Mirzayanov, activists achieved representatives of the Russian embassy in Minsk to observe the trial, but Mirzayanov was nevertheless sentenced to three years in prison.
+In the case of Mirzayanov, the Russian embassy in Minsk observed the trial, but Mirzayanov was nevertheless sentenced to three years in prison.

 In March 2011, Rybachenko became the head of the Youth Committee of Solidarnost's Moscow branch.
-She organized lectures of politicians and other public figures at Moscow universities (Yulia Latynina, Vladimir Ryzhkov, Valery Panyushkin, Mikhail Delyagin, Alexei Navalny and lawyers of Mikhail Khodorkovsky).
+She organized lectures of politicians and other public figures at Moscow universities (Yulia Latynina, Vladimir Ryzhkov, Valery Panyushkin and Mikhail Delyagin).

 In March 2012, Rybachenko became the head of the press office of Solidarnost's Moscow branch.
 She recruited and trained volunteers for the press office, managed relations with the media representatives, in particular for the campaign of Solidarnost to support Yevgeny Urlashov in the mayoral election in the large Russian city of Yaroslavl.

-In 2012, Rybachenko participated in the major Russian protests, including the 6 May 2012 demonstration in the Bolotnaya Square in Moscow.
-The Bolotnaya square protests disputed the results of the 2012 presidential election, where Vladimir Putin was elected to take over from more liberal president Dmitry Medvedev.
-Despite protests, Putin was confirmed as president and the government began a crack down on the civil society.
-In July 2012, Rybachenko left Russia to study abroad.

-Emigration
+Rybachenko took part in the major Russian protests that started in 2011 following the Russian legislative election and continued into 2012.

-In September 2012, Rybachenko moved to Estonia.
-She enrolled at Tallinn University of Technology, where she consequently earned her Bachelor's degree in International Relations.
-From 2014, Rybachenko studied in Germany at Freie Universität Berlin and earned her Master's degree in 2016.
+In June 2012, Rybachenko moved abroad for her studies at Tallinn University of Technology.
+She then stopped her political activities in Russia.

+Career

+Rybachenko worked at the office of the Organization for Security and Co-operation in Europe in the Netherlands, as well as at the OSCE headquarters in Vienna.
+Rybachenko specializes in project management for business and government organizations across various countries of Europe.